IP Multimedia Services (IMS) Emulator

 - handles SIP registrations, routing services, enforces the policy

-MAPS™ SIP IMS Emulator includes ready-to-use scripts, as per IETF specification.
-Test scripts include general messaging and call flow scenarios for multimedia call session setup and control over IP networks.
-Logging and pass/fail results are also reported.
-Test cases verify conformance of actions such as registration, call control, proxies and other servers.
+MAPS™ IMS Emulator includes ready-to-use scripts, as per IETF specification.
+The test scripts include general messaging and call flow scenarios for multimedia call session setup and control over IP networks.
+Reports are logged in for pass/fail test scenarios.
+Test cases verify conformance of user equipments (UEs), proxies, registrar and redirect server functionalities.

 The application gives the users the unlimited ability to edit protocol specific messages and control scenarios (message sequences).
 "Message sequences" are generated through scripts.
 "Messages" are created using message templates.

-- Simulates P-CSCF, I-CSCF, S-CSCF, PCRF, HSS, BGCF, MGCF elements in LTE IMS network supporting Cx/Dx, Rx, Gx, Gm, Mw, SGi, Mi, and Mj interfaces
+- Emulates P-CSCF, I-CSCF, S-CSCF, PCRF, HSS, BGCF, MGCF and IP-SM-GW elements in LTE IMS network supporting Cx/Dx, Rx, Gx, Gm, Mw, SGi, Mi, and Mj interfaces

 - Supports IMS multi interface configuration simulating end-to-end Online and Offline charging procedures